DynamoDS/RefineryPrimer/README.md

 ---

 ### Open-Source
-This Primer is an open source project initiated by the Generative Design teams at Autodesk and we’re dedicated to providing high-quality content on generative design through this primer.
+This primer is an open source project initiated by the AEC Generative Design Team at Autodesk and we’re dedicated to providing high-quality content on generative design through this primer.

-Contributions are of course welcomed and can take many shapes:
+Contributions are of course welcomed.
+You can contribute to the primer in the following ways:

 * you can report any issue you may have found on our [issues page]( https://github.com/DynamoDS/GenerativePrimer/issues)